-To set up this service, complete the Automatic Turn On Option form.
+To set up this service, complete the Automatic Turn On Option form or complete the Billing of Vacant Rental Property Agreement (PDF) and mark the ATO box on the agreement form.
 When we receive your request for ATO, we will contact you to determine the best bill configuration for your vacant units and your accounts payable process.
 (See Billing & Payment)

 Lock on Disconnect

 The Lock on Disconnect (LOD) option is not usually recommended as it involves the service being physically disconnected when a resident moves out, and reconnected when a new resident moves in.
 Charges to lock and unlock the meter may be applied.